AliAzG/saman-pr-take-home-challenges/README.md

 ```
 curl -X POST '0.0.0.0:5002/service/morse' -d "message=THIS IS A TEST"
 ```
-Instead of *THIS IS A TEST* you can write your own message **Make sure you write your own message all in CAPITALS**
+Instead of *THIS IS A TEST* you can write your own message.

+* **Make sure you write your own message all in CAPITALS**

 ## OUTPUT
 The output is something like this: